'Significant impacts', 8m waves possible as Cyclone Cody nears NZ

-Pelting rain, damaging gales and monster waves are expected this weekend as Cyclone Cody heads toward New Zealand.
+Monster waves are expected this weekend as Cyclone Cody heads toward New Zealand - with pelting rain and damaging gales following close behind.

-Many holiday hotspots are bracing for "significant impacts" as soon as tomorrow with huge waves set to swamp eastern coastal areas ahead of the cyclone, which is expected to arrive on Sunday.
+Many holiday hotspots are bracing for "significant impacts" as soon as tomorrow with huge waves set to swamp eastern coastal areas ahead of the cyclone.

-The "dangerously large waves" could range from 5-8m high from Friday in many parts of the North Island, MetService warned.
+The "dangerously large waves" could range from 5-8m high from Friday in many parts of the North Island - just as fine, settled weather draws many people to beaches along the coast.

-It's still unclear where Cody will make landfall, with forecasters working to provide more certainty for coastal communities in the cyclone's path.
+Heavy rain and severe gales are then expected from Sunday as Cody makes landfall, though forecasters are still working to provide more certainty for coastal communities in the cyclone's path.

 READ MORE